Meghan Rogers

 Link those situations to major plot points

-Once I have my character-based points of crisis in place, I tie each point to my plot.
+After I have my character-based points of crisis in place, I tie each point to my plot.

 This gives each point of crisis an overall plot push and some level of character development, which balances the book.